paralink-network/paralink-docs/docs/developer-guide/paralink-node.md

 What are the `tracked_contracts`?
 These are the oracles we will be servicing with our node.
 If you know the addresses of the oracles already simply paste them into `tracked_contracts`.
 Otherwise you will have to deploy your own.

-Check out the [Trusted Oracle](/developer-guide/trusted-oracle) guide to see how to deploy EVM and WASM based oracles.
+Check out the [Paralink Oracle](/developer-guide/paralink-oracle) guide to see how to deploy EVM and WASM based oracles.

 ## Run the node
 Once the node is fully configured with the networks, accounts and oracle contract addresses, we can start it up with the `docker-compose`.